Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	2.05+ (read), 2.10+ (modify)
 ============	============================

-  Alignment unit required by the kernel (if relocatable_kernel is true.)
-A relocatable kernel that is loaded at an alignment incompatible with the value in this field will be realigned during kernel initialization.
+  Alignment unit required by the woke kernel (if relocatable_kernel is true.)
+A relocatable kernel that is loaded at an alignment incompatible with the woke value in this field will be realigned during kernel initialization.

-  Starting with protocol version 2.10, this reflects the kernel alignment preferred for optimal performance; it is possible for the loader to modify this field to permit a lesser alignment.
+  Starting with protocol version 2.10, this reflects the woke kernel alignment preferred for optimal performance; it is possible for the loader to modify this field to permit a lesser alignment.
 See the min_alignment and pref_address field below.